Pokémon: The First Movie: Controversy

-On December 11, 1999, 13-month-old Kira Murphy from California suffocated to death when half of the toy became stuck over her mouth and nose, causing her to suffocate, and was later found deceased in her playpen.
+On December 11, 1999, 13-month-old Kira Murphy from California died when half of the Poké Ball toy became stuck over her mouth and nose, causing her to suffocate; she was later found deceased in her playpen.
 Twelve days later, a second child in Kansas survived a similar incident.
-These incidents led to a website titled "Pokémon Kills".
 On December 28, 1999, Burger King issued a recall of the toys.
 Adults were urged to discard or return both pieces of the toy.
 Customers returning the toy were given a small order of french fries in return.
 Nearly a month after the recall, another child suffocated from the toy.
 The dead children's families settled their lawsuits on undisclosed terms.

 Manga

 Toshihiro Ono, author of Pokémon: The Electric Tale of Pikachu, created a manga version of the film.
-Asked by editors to draw Mewtwo's birth, he received the source material to base the manga off of in April 1998 and finished the manga in May.
+Asked by editors to draw Mewtwo's birth, he received the source material to base the manga off in April 1998 and finished the manga in May.
 In July of that year, a five episode radio drama titled The Birth of Mewtwo was broadcast over the five Sundays leading up to the premiere of the movie in Japan.
 Written by Takeshi Shudo, the drama delves into Mewtwo's origin prior to the start of the film.
-It also explores the leadership of Team Rocket under Madame Boss, Giovanni's mother, and the last known whereabouts of Miyamoto (ミヤモト), Jesse's mother.
+It also explores the leadership of Team Rocket under Madame Boss, Giovanni's mother, and the last known whereabouts of Miyamoto (ミヤモト), Jessie's mother.
 Due to its mature themes, it was never dubbed in English.
 The drama eventually served the basis for the Origin of Mewtwo prologue that would appear in the extended version of the film.
 Since the drama was conceived a few months after the manga, the events depicted in the drama do not match up with the events portrayed in the manga.
-Ono has even stated that "there's not much connection between the manga and the movie".
+Ono has even stated that "there's not much connection between the manga and the movie."

 Soundtrack

 Pokémon: The First Movie – Music from and Inspired by the Motion Picture is the soundtrack to the first Pokémon film in the United States.
-It was released on November 10, 1999, on compact disc and cassette tape.
-"Don't Say You Love Me" by M2M was released as a single from the album, and it would later be featured on their debut studio album Shades of Purple.
+It was released by Atlantic Records on November 9, 1999, on compact disc and cassette tape.
+The Pokémon: The First Movie album was certified double platinum by the Recording Industry Association of America (RIAA) on January 11, 2000, for selling 2,000,000 copies.
+"Don't Say You Love Me" by M2M was released as a single from the album, and it would later be featured on their debut studio album, Shades of Purple, released on March 7, 2000.
+For the opening, a remake of the original English theme song from Pokémon: Indigo League originally composed by John Loeffler and John Siegler and originally performed on vocals by Jason Paige, titled "Pokémon Theme (Movie Version)", is performed by Filipino actor and singer Billy Crawford under a new arrangement of the theme song.